hamidpashayev/C2/README.md

 ## Getting Help
 If you need help with this project, you can:
 - Read the documentation in the repository.
-- Report issues or ask questions on the [issue tracker](https://github.com/your-repo/C2-server/issues).
-- Join our community forums [here](https://your-forum-url.com).
-- Reach out to us via email at [your-email@example.com].
+- Reach out to us via email at 500pasham@gmail.com.
-- Follow us on social media for updates and announcements.

-We're here to help, so don't hesitate to ask if you encounter any problems or have any questions!